 with his gun -- how he killed five men with two shots, how he picked people off from

 outside arrow range, how he devastated the English with his marksmanship.

-By then, a gun was still just a metal tube, typically brass -- maybe iron -- with a hook
+a gun was still just a metal tube, typically brass -- maybe iron -- with a hook

 in front.
 It rested on a tall stick, set in the ground.
 The muzzle was placed in a

 notch in a parapet or in a large shield.
 The hook was set outside, to keep the gun from

 recoiling into the gunner.
 The gun's bore might've been an inch and a quarter -- an inch

 and a half -- and the projectile, a metal or stone ball.

 Jehan's gun at Orléans could've been no more sophisticated than that.
 By the way, matchlock